jmbealer/my-knowledge-base/linux/lpi-lpic-1.md

 - SysVinit
 - systemd

-#### 101.3 Change runlevels / boot targets and shutdown or reboot system Weight: 3
+#### 101.3 Change Runlevels / Boot Targets and Shutdown or Reboot System Weight: 3

 **Description:** Candidates should be able to manage the SysVinit runlevel or systemd boot target of the system.
 This objective includes changing to single